cloges4/100-days-of-code/log.md

 **Thoughts:** I feel good about my progress today, despite the limited time I had available I have was able to identify a weakness in functions and correct that.
 I think if i continue this the rest of the week I should be able to minimize the imposter affect.
 I will make this apart of my regular routine.

 \*_Link to work:_

+### Day 43 July 9, 2019

+**Today's Progress** Review some js concepts.
+Then worked on project, I understand how to get data from the api and use it, but I am running into trouble is how to protect the api key if my app only front end code?
+Am I missing something here?

+**Thoughts:**

+\*_Link to work:_